Bootsy Collins: 1980s–1990s

-Collins released two 1980 albums, his first "solo" album Ultra Wave, and Sweat Band, on George Clinton's Uncle Jam label with a group billed as Bootsy's Sweat Band.
+Collins released two albums in 1980: his first "solo" album Ultra Wave on Warner Bros., and Sweat Band, on George Clinton's Uncle Jam label, with a group billed as Bootsy's Sweat Band.
 He also was credited for co-producing the debut of P-Funk spinoff Zapp.

 In 1984, he collaborated with Jerry Harrison of Talking Heads to produce "Five Minutes", a dance record sampled and edited from Ronald Reagan's infamous "We begin bombing in five minutes" speech.
-The record was credited to "Bonzo goes to Washington" (also referenced in the 1985 Ramones song "Bonzo Goes to Bitburg", derived from Reagan's starring role as Professor Peter Boyd in the 1951 comedy film Bedtime for Bonzo).
+The record was credited to "Bonzo Goes to Washington" (also referenced in the 1985 Ramones song "Bonzo Goes to Bitburg", derived from Reagan's starring role as Professor Peter Boyd in the 1951 comedy film Bedtime for Bonzo).

-After a nearly five-year hiatus, he had a comeback in 1988 (with some help from producer Bill Laswell).
+After a nearly five-year hiatus, Collins had a comeback in 1988 (with some help from producer Bill Laswell).
 What's Bootsy Doin'? flaunted a new sound that foreshadowed the 1990s, such as the dance floor smash "Party on Plastic".
 Laswell introduced Collins to Herbie Hancock, resulting in Perfect Machine (1988).
-The techno-funk they recorded featured turntables for scratch appeal, and the smoothly-stylized vocals of Leroy "Sugarfoot" Bonner of chart-topping Ohio Players.
+The techno-funk they recorded featured turntables for scratch appeal, and smoothly-stylized vocals by Leroy "Sugarfoot" Bonner of the chart-topping Ohio Players.
 These were the first of many collaborations between Laswell and Collins on many albums and projects, with the prolific producer using Bootsy mainly as a bassist but sometimes as a rhythm guitarist.

-In 1988, Collins appeared as a guest artist to play bass on Keith Richards and The X-Pensive Winos album Talk is Cheap.
-Also in 1988, Collins also has a cameo appearance in rapper Eazy-E’s music video for We Want Eazy.
+Also in 1988, Collins appeared as a guest artist to play bass on Keith Richards and The X-Pensive Winos album Talk is Cheap.
+That same year Collins also made a cameo appearance in rapper Eazy-E’s music video for We Want Eazy.

 In 1989, Collins played bass on and produced several tracks of Malcolm McLaren's album Waltz Darling, credited to Malcolm McLaren and the Bootzilla Orchestra.

-In 1990, Collins collaborated with Deee-Lite on their biggest hit "Groove Is in the Heart", and he contributed additional vocals.
-Although he also appeared in the music video playing the bass, the bassline in the song is actually a sample of a Herbie Hancock song called "Bring Down the Birds".
+In 1990, Collins collaborated with Deee-Lite on their biggest hit "Groove Is in the Heart", and contributed additional vocals.
+Although he appeared in the music video playing the bass, the bassline in the song is actually a sample of a Herbie Hancock song called "Bring Down the Birds".
 Bootsy's Rubber Band became the de facto backing musicians for Deee-Lite during a world tour.
 The Rubber Band also recorded the EP Jungle Bass, their first recording in 11 years.

-In 1992, he joined with guitarist Stevie Salas and drummer Buddy Miles to form the funk-metal fusion group Hardware.
+Collins joined guitarist Stevie Salas and drummer Buddy Miles to form the funk-metal fusion group Hardware in 1992.
 The trio released one album, Third Eye Open, before disbanding.
 In the same year, Collins played bass guitar on the first Praxis album (produced by Laswell): Transmutation, alongside fellow Parliament-Funkadelic member Bernie Worrell, Bryan Mantia and Buckethead.

-Bootsy's New Rubber Band formed in 1994, releasing Blasters of the Universe and also put forth the following live release "Keepin' dah Funk Alive 4-1995", recorded over two nights in Tokyo.
+Bootsy's New Rubber Band formed in 1994, releasing Blasters of the Universe and the live release "Keepin' dah Funk Alive 4-1995", recorded over two nights in Tokyo.